-You cannot attempt to make changes outside the specific VTAC Change of Preference period.
+You cannot attempt to make changes outside the specific Change of Preference period.

 No, if you are happy and confident with the original list of courses that you selected through VTAC, then you do not have to make any changes to your preference list.

-If you meet the prerequisites and selection requirements for a course you may add it to your list of preferences.
-It is important to note that if you do not meet the prerequisites and/or selection requirements your application will not be considered.
-We recommend that you only add and reorder your preferences for courses you are eligible for.
+If you have met the prerequisites and selection requirements you may add that course to your list of preferences.
+It is important to note that if you have not met the prerequisites and selection requirements you will not be considered for selection into the course.
+We recommend that you only add and re-order your preferences of courses for which you are eligible.

 VTAC provides prompts to applicants ensuring that they check their details carefully.
 For example, if you apply for a course that requires you to have submitted an extra requirement, such as a folio, VTAC will ask you whether you have done this.
 Please refer to the VTAC website to ensure you have completed any necessary extra requirements.

-Each course at RMIT has a selection officer.
-It is this person's role to select students based on the prerequisites and selection requirements outlined in VTAC.
+Each course at RMIT has a Selection Officer.
+It is this person's job to select students based on the prerequisites and selection requirements outlined in VTAC.
 This may include ATAR, folio, interview, selection tasks, personal statements or supplementary forms.

-You can check the admission criteria section of the specific course entry on the VTAC website to find out what criteria a selection officer will be using.
+You can check the Selection Mode section of the specific course entry on the VTAC website to find out what criteria a Selection Officer will be using when making selections.